6-Diazo-5-oxo-L-norleucine: Chemistry

 DON is a water-soluble yellowish powder, which can be dissolved also in aqueous solutions of methanol, acetone or ethanol, but dissolution in absolute alcohols is difficult.
 Solutions of at least 50 μM DON in 0.9% NaCl are lightly yellowish.
 The crystalline form appears as yellowish greenish needles.
 The specific rotation is [α]_{26}^{D} +21° (c = 5.4% in H_{2}O).
 In phosphate buffer, pH 7 are the ultraviolet absorption maxima at 274 nm (E1%1 cm.
 683) and 244 nm (E1%1 cm 376).

 Biochemistry

-DON is used as inhibitor of different glutamine utilizing enzymes.
+DON is used as an inhibitor of different glutamine-utilizing enzymes.
 Due to its similarity to glutamine, it can enter catalytic centres of these enzymes and inhibits them by covalent binding, or more precisely, by alkylation.
 The following table gives a survey of DON targets.